pavolvarga/video-sum/README.md

 docker pull pavolvarga1024/video-sum
 ```

 Tag the image so that you don't have use full name *pavolvarga1024/video-sum*.
-This step is optional.<br></br>
+This step is optional.</br>
-If you prefer using full name, then skip next step and replace *video-sum* with *pavolvarga1024/video-sum* in following commands.
+If you prefer using full name, then skip this step and replace *video-sum* with *pavolvarga1024/video-sum* in following commands.

 ```sh
 docker image tag pavolvarga1024/video-sum:latest video-sum:latest